 Summary of the research programme

-The long-term goal of the NeuroMac initiative is to facilitate the transfer of knowledge obtained from basic research on brain myeloid cells to the improvement of patient care.
-To achieve this ambitious long-term goal, we first need to provide the scientific basis by deciphering the fundamental mechanisms of myeloid cell biology in the CNS during health and disease.
+The long-term goal of the NeuroMac consortium is to facilitate the transfer of knowledge obtained from basic research on brain myeloid cells to the improvement of patient care by providing sufficient preclinical evidence for later ‘bench-to-bedside’ translation and by deciphering the fundamental mechanisms of myeloid cell biology in the CNS during health and disease.
+In order to achieve this ambitious long-term goal, we need to provide more scientific basis by deciphering the fundamental mechanisms of myeloid cell biology in the CNS during health and disease.

 Detailed presentation of the research programme

 The main goal of the second funding period is to better understand the molecular mechanisms of myeloid cell diversity in the CNS and the interactions of microglia with neurons and other glial cells during development, health and perturbation.

 To this end, this CRC/TRR initiative aims to:

 - define common and distinct genetic pathways for the development of different sets of myeloid cells in the brain